66-m/sorting-visualizer/README.md

 * Option 1: Just download the [executable](insert link to exe) and run it
 * Option 2: Download via git and build the code [on your own](https://github.com/CompilerStuck/sorting-visualizer#how-to-build-the-code-for-yourself):

+## How to build the Code for yourself
+### Clone this Repository

         git clone https://github.com/CompilerStuck/sorting-visualizer.git
         cd sorting-visualizer

-## How to build the Code for yourself
 ### Building the Code:

-1. Clone this repository
-2. Make sure [JDK 17](https://www.oracle.com/java/technologies/downloads/) is installed and your environment variable `JAVA_HOME` is set
+1. Make sure [JDK 17](https://www.oracle.com/java/technologies/downloads/) is installed and your environment variable `JAVA_HOME` is set
-3. Open a Terminal in the project folder and execute:
+2. Open a Terminal in the project folder and execute:

 * Windows